-Join us on Thursday, August 22 for a conversation with the Four Horsemen of Minnesota Economics – Ed Prescott, Tom Sargent, Chris Sims, and Neil Wallace – to explore how their research can help address today’s most pressing economic policy challenges.
+On Thursday, August 22 for a conversation with the Four Horsemen of Minnesota Economics – Ed Prescott, Tom Sargent, Chris Sims, and Neil Wallace – to explore how their research can help address today’s most pressing economic policy challenges.

 Fatih Guvenen, professor of economics at the University of Minnesota, has called this a “use it or lose it” effect.
 He argues "that a net wealth tax effectively redistributes from those who invest their capital badly to those who find high-return uses for it."